almibe/ligature-rs/README.md

 Valid dataset names are currently groups of characters that include `_ a-z A-Z 0-9` that can't start with a number and that are separated by single `/`.
 This naming convention is likely to change.

-### Vertices
-Vertices in Ligature can either be a Node or a Literal.

-### Nodes
+### Entities
-Nodes in Ligature are simply an object that we can make statements about.
+Entities in Ligature are simply an object that we can make statements about.
-Every Node is defined by an unique id.
+Every Entity is defined by an unique id.
-The `new_node` method returns a new Node that is automatically generated.
+The `new_entity` method returns a new Entity that is automatically generated.
-The `new_node` method runs inside a transaction so it is guaranteed to be unique and at the time of creation.
+The `new_entity` method runs inside a transaction so it is guaranteed to be unique and at the time of creation.

+### Attributes
+Attributes in Ligature are a label that statements two Entities together.

+### Values
+Values in Ligature can either be an Entity or a Literal.

 ### Literals
 Literals in Ligature represent an immutable value.